LrnzDC3696-aitechademia/.github/profile/README.md

 ## Hi there 👋

-This is a repository containing all my projects dedicated for AiTech (my school)
+This is my organization containing all my projects dedicated for AiTech (my school)